bettychow/foodie-me/README.md

-Foodie Me is a web app where user can sign up as member and has own web page with customized url for writing reviews on restaurants.
-Other members and visitors can vote on reviews of the user.
-The user will gain a honor of foodie of foodies if user's reviews' quantity and the number of votes gained meet certain criteria.
-User can share reviews via social media say Facebook.
-I am still fine tuning the app, although the app is actually already fully function.
-After deploymen of the app, I will build the share via social media feature.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>